fanteastick/quartz-test/content/tbd/Dataview reference.md

 ---
 date created: 2024-06-10T09:37
-date modified: 2024-08-05T18:44
+date modified: 2024-08-27T00:39
 ---

+Official documentation: [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) by blacksmithgu

 ## My own notes

-Calling a custom frontmatter property: just do the kebab-case version of the name. e.g. "date modified" becomes `date-modified`.
+### Calling a custom frontmatter property:

+Just do the kebab-case version of the name. e.g. "date modified" becomes `date-modified`.

 Excluding a tag: do a `FROM -#tag`

-The FROM modifier only works with one AND.
-Can't do FROM x AND x AND x.
+The FROM modifier only works with one `AND`.
+Can't do `FROM x AND x AND x`.

 ### Date format